fp-cybrilla/fp-cybrilla.github.io/content/pages/workflows/investor-reporting.md

 \* Capital gains will not be calculated for transactions resulting from corporate actions.

 #### What are the data points that the reporting APIs provide?
-The table below explains the different data points which can be generated from the transaction list obtained via [FPDocs, transactions API.](https://fintechprimitives.com/api/#transactions) To view the detailed explanation on how to calculate the values of these data points from transactions, please see the [Usage](/pages/workflows/investor-reporting-usage) section.
+The table below explains the different data points which can be generated from the transaction list obtained via [FPDocs, transactions](https://fintechprimitives.com/api/#transactions).
+To view the detailed explanation on how to calculate the values of these data points from transactions, please see the [Usage](/pages/workflows/investor-reporting-usage) section.

 | Data points | Description |
 | ---------- | ------------ |